swaraj-babu-beeda/Amazon-Clone/README.md

-access the project live at https://swarajshop-clone.netlify.app/
+Access the project live at https://swarajshop-clone.netlify.app/